zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/running-in-production/_index.md

 **Scaling out a cluster on-prem**

 * The best way to scale the cluster on-prem is by having the new nodes join the existing cluster.
-This [page](/install-with-other/operate-and-maintain/scaling/scale-out) shows how to scale up a existing cluster by adding more nodes TODO: _Update the above page to show runc_
+This [page](/install-with-other/operate-and-maintain/scaling/scale-out) shows how to scale up a existing cluster by adding more nodes.
 * In Kubernetes, PX is deployed as a Daemonset.
 This enables PX to automatically scale as the cluster scales.
 So there is no specific action needed from the user to scale PX along with the cluster scaling

 #### Cluster Capacity Expansion {#cluster-capacity-expansion}